Admissions and Aid FAQs During COVID-19

 For Accepted First-Year & Transfer Students

 Be sure to visit our new student orientation website for the latest updates.
-Additional information, including registration information, will be shared with accepted students and families in the coming weeks.
+Additional information, including registration information, will be shared with deposited students and families via email.

 We are committed to bringing our community back to campus safely and as soon as possible.
-To review Adelphi’s latest restart plan and information about out phased reopening, visit adelphi.edu/coronavirus.
+To review Adelphi’s latest plans for fall, visit adelphi.edu/coronavirus.

 For First-Year & Transfer Applicants